May 15, 2026 6 min read Women's Health

 None of these require a yoga mat or an instructor.
 They just require listening to your body.

-When to Start Yoga — By Delivery Type
+When to Start Your Practice — By Delivery Type

-Vaginal delivery with no complications: Most women can begin gentle postnatal yoga from week 6 onward, after their 6-week check-up with their doctor or midwife.
+Vaginal delivery with no complications: Most women can begin gentle postnatal sessions from week 6 onward, after their 6-week check-up with their doctor or midwife.
 Get clearance before starting.

 Vaginal delivery with tearing or episiotomy: Wait until healing is confirmed — typically 8 weeks.
 Avoid any pose that creates pressure on the pelvic floor until your practitioner confirms full healing.